-We all know IBS can be a pain in the gut—but did you know it can be a pain in the back, head, and jaw too?
-After bloating, pain is the most common IBS symptom, with more than 75% of all people with IBS experiencing frequent or constant abdominal pain.
-IBS pain is often reported in the lower abdomen, though people may experience pain directly or indirectly related to IBS in multiple places around the body.
+We all know IBS can be a pain in the gut – but it can also cause discomfort in the back, head, and jaw.
+After bloating, pain is the most common IBS symptom, affecting more than 75% of people who experience frequent or constant abdominal discomfort.
+IBS pain is most often felt in the lower abdomen, but it can also appear in other areas of the body that are directly or indirectly connected through the gut-brain axis.

 What is IBS pain?